-&lt;sup>28We also find slightly higher reported encashment rates (75.5%) in our phone call data than in the corresponding administrative records (73.6%), suggesting that officials did not collude with banks to encash beneficiary's checks median farmer had a lag of only 6 days between receiving a check and successfully encashing it at the bank.
+$^{28}$ We also find slightly higher reported encashment rates (75.5%) in our phone call data than in the corresponding administrative records (73.6%), suggesting that officials did not collude with banks to encash beneficiary's checks without their knowledge.
+The call center provides further evidence against such collusion, with only 0.02% of beneficiaries reporting that someone else was given their check and only 1.5% stating that the check wasn't available when they tried to pick it up (which could be consistent with either fraud or poor organization by the MAOs).
+There is no effect of the treatment on the prevalence of either of these problems.

+and successfully encashing it at the bank.

 Despite good program implementation to begin with, phone-based monitoring led to further improvements.
-Treatment increased the probability of "on-time" check encashment (defined as prior to the arrival of the monsoon on June 8th) by 2.4 percentage points, (p = 0.002, Table 3), which is equal to a 0.25 standard deviation improvement (standard deviation of the mandal-level means of on-time check encashment in control mandals was 9.7 percentage points).
+Treatment increased the probability of "on-time" check encashment (defined as prior to the arrival of the monsoon on June 8th) by 2.4 percentage points, $(p = 0.002, \text{ Table 3})^{29}$ , which is equal to a 0.25 standard deviation improvement (standard deviation of the mandal-level means of on-time check encashment in control mandals was 9.7 percentage points).
 The probability that farmers ever encashed their checks also increased by 1.3 percentage points (p = 0.037), a 0.16 standard deviation improvement (standard deviation of mandal-level means in control mandals was 8.1 percentage points).
 Given the relatively high-quality implementation in the control group, an alternative way of quantifying the impact of the program is that it reduced the fraction of farmers not receiving their checks on time by 7.9% (2.4 percentage points on a base of 31%) and ever receiving their checks by 7.8% (1.3 percentage points on a base of 17%).
 These are non-trivial rates of improvement - especially given the "light touch" nature of the intervention and its low cost.